NHSDigital/nhsuk-react-native-components/NHSBT_TRANSFER.md

 ## Components built so far

-The following list of components have been built to NHSBT's needs and are based on the NHS service manual, `nhsuk-frontend` and `nhsuk-react-components` codebases.
+The following list of components have been built to NHSBT's needs and are based on the NHS service manual, `nhsuk-frontend` and `nhsuk-react-components` repositories.

 Whilst they do follow most of the rules and patterns of the service manual, they will need a review to bring them completely in line.
 Most notably, the grid system and responsive styles are not present; the components have only been built for mobile views.